 Transparency is your best friend here.
 Before the first desk is ever booked, you need to communicate what’s happening, why it’s happening, and how it will affect everyone's daily routine.
 Start by explaining the benefits you’re aiming for, like greater flexibility and more opportunities for collaboration.
 Then, get into the specifics by creating a clear policy for booking desks, using shared equipment, and keeping the space tidy.
 This document should be the go-to resource for any questions.
 A well-defined policy supported by your hybrid work software ensures everyone is on the same page and helps make the transition feel organized and intentional rather than chaotic.

-Train Everyone on New Tools and Rules
+Provide Training on New Tools and Policies

 Even the most intuitive software requires a little guidance.
 To ensure high adoption, you need to train your team on how to use your new hot desking tools.
 The best way to do this is with a hot desk booking system that integrates directly into the platforms your team already uses, like Slack or Microsoft Teams.
 This eliminates the friction of learning yet another app.
 Host brief training sessions—both in-person and virtual—to walk everyone through the booking process.
 Record the session and create a simple one-page guide for quick reference.
 Appoint a few "champions" who can act as the go-to experts for any questions, making the learning process feel supportive and collaborative.